TrueBrain/carbonengine-exefileconsole/README.md

 # Carbon ExeFile Console
-> Elements used to build the console for ExeFile
+> Wrapper to run exefile processes from a command shell without spawning a new command shell process

 ## Building